griffey13/PathFinding/README.md

 Setup
 ------------
-To install and compile the program you will need an IDE, such as Visual Studio 2019, and a copy of the source code.
+To install and compile the program you will need to use an IDE, such as Visual Studio 2019, and a copy of the source code.
-The code does not use any special libraries, and should be easily compiled.
+The code use a third party library to parse JSON files, and should be easily compiled.

 * Download the repository to your local machine
 * Open the Visual Studio Solution **PathFinder.sln**
 * Build the solution via **Build->Build Solution**
 * Run the executable, **PathFinder.exe**
 * A sample input file **take_home_project.json** is provided in the **Input** folder
-* The output generated from the sample input file is provided in the **Output** folder
+* The output generated from the sample input file is provided in the **Output** folder as **take_home_project.txt**

 # A* Coding Summary
 - Once a node is chosen, it is guaranteed to be the optimal path from the previous node to the current node since the heuristic is consistent and the best possible _g(h)_ and _f(h)_ is choosen for this node.
 This current node is then added to the closed set and will be ignored if encountered again as a neighbor of another node during future computations.